Ioana-Sofia-Lazar/Finding-the-minimum-coverage--Greedy-/README.md

 14 21

 ##Implemented solution##
-We will sort the intervals by their right margin.
+We will sort the intervals by their left margin.
 We will use **t** as the left margin that we need to cover and then try to go as far right as we can.
 First, **t** will be **a** (left margin of the initial interval).
 We search between our sorted intervals until we find the one that contains t and has the maximum possible right margin.
 Let's name it [c,d].
 Once we find it, our **t** will become **d**, and we are going to try to find the next interval in the solution.
 Once **t** reaches **b**, we have covered our whole interval, so we have a solution.